San Francisco

-Prior to European settlement, the modern city proper was inhabited by the Yelamu Ohlone.
+Prior to European settlement, San Francisco was inhabited by the Yelamu Ohlone.
 On June 29, 1776, settlers from New Spain established the Presidio of San Francisco at the Golden Gate, and the Mission San Francisco de Asís a few miles away, both named for Francis of Assisi.
 The California gold rush of 1849 brought rapid growth, making it the largest city on the West Coast at the time.
 In 1856, San Francisco became a consolidated city-county.
 After three-quarters of the city was destroyed by the 1906 earthquake and fire, it was quickly rebuilt, hosting the Panama–Pacific International Exposition nine years later.
-In World War II, it was a major port of embarkation for naval service members shipping out to the Pacific Theater.
+In World War II, it was a major port of embarkation for naval service members shipping out to the Pacific theater.
 After the war, the confluence of returning servicemen, significant immigration, liberalizing attitudes, the rise of the beatnik and hippie countercultures, the sexual revolution, opposition to U.S. involvement in the Vietnam War, and other factors led to the Summer of Love and the gay rights movement, cementing San Francisco as a center of liberal activism.

-San Francisco and the surrounding San Francisco Bay Area are a global center of economic activity and the arts and sciences, spurred by leading universities, high-tech, healthcare, finance, insurance, real estate, and professional services sectors.
-As of 2020, the metropolitan area, with 4.5 million residents, ranked 5th by GDP ($874 billion) and 2nd by GDP per capita ($131,082) across the OECD countries.
-In 2023, San Francisco proper had a GDP of $263.1 billion and a GDP per capita of $325,000.
-The city is home to numerous companies—many in the technology sector—including Salesforce, Uber, Airbnb, OpenAI, Levi's, Gap, Dropbox, and Lyft.
+The San Francisco Bay Area is among the most economically productive large urban areas in the United States and the world, with a GDP of $1.332 trillion in 2024, higher than all but 17 countries.
+As of 2020, the OECD-defined metropolitan area, with 6.7 million residents, ranked 5th by GDP ($874 billion) and 2nd by GDP per capita ($131,082) across all metropolitan areas in the OECD countries.
+In 2024, San Francisco proper had a GDP of $268 billion and a GDP per capita of $324,000.
+This productivity is spurred by its leading universities, high-tech, healthcare, finance, insurance, real estate, and professional services sectors.
+The city is home to numerous companies—many in the technology sector—including Salesforce, Uber, Airbnb, Levi's, Gap, OpenAI, Chime, Genentech, Anthropic, Databricks, Dropbox, and Lyft.

-In 2022, San Francisco had more than 1.7 million international visitors and approximately 20 million domestic ones.
+In 2022, San Francisco had more than 1.7 million international visitors and approximately 20 million domestic visitors.
 It is known for its steep rolling hills and eclectic mix of architecture across varied neighborhoods; its Chinatown and Mission districts; mild climate; and landmarks including the Golden Gate Bridge, cable cars, and Alcatraz.
-The city is home to educational and cultural institutions such as the University of California, San Francisco, the University of San Francisco, San Francisco State University, the San Francisco Conservatory of Music, the Legion of Honor (museum), the de Young Museum, the San Francisco Museum of Modern Art, the San Francisco Symphony, the San Francisco Ballet, the San Francisco Opera, the SFJAZZ Center, and the California Academy of Sciences.
+The city is home to educational and cultural institutions such as the University of California, San Francisco, the University of San Francisco, San Francisco State University, the San Francisco Conservatory of Music, the Legion of Honor, the de Young Museum, the San Francisco Museum of Modern Art, the San Francisco Symphony, the San Francisco Ballet, the San Francisco Opera, the SFJAZZ Center, and the California Academy of Sciences.
 Two major league sports teams, the San Francisco Giants and the Golden State Warriors, play their home games within San Francisco.
 San Francisco International Airport (SFO) is one of the world's busiest airports, while a light rail and bus network, in tandem with the BART and Caltrain systems, connects nearly every part of San Francisco with the wider region.